mathewbarlow/thorpe_tropopause/README.md

 <b> Summary of Results </b>

 The code appears to work fine for Figs. 1, 2, 4, 5, and 6 from Thorpe (1985).
 For example, here is a comparison for Fig. 5, which shows a close match.
-(Note that there appears to be a typo in the paper, it looks like the sin should be squared as well in the specification of the potential vorticity.)
+(Note that there appears to be a typo in the paper, it looks like the sine should be squared in the specification of the potential vorticity, which is what done here.)

 <img src="figures/comparison_thorpe_1985_fig_5.png" width="500" height="500">